kkinnear/zprint/doc/filter.md

 There are other ways to mark all of the text between parentheses in vim.

+You can also pass an options map to the zprint-filter, though you have to enclose it in single quotes.
+For instance, you could type this: `!a(za '{:vector {:wrap? false}}'` and have the zprint-filter no pack things into vectors.

 ### emacs

 Emacs seems to have several ways to move to the top of a function